 - Steps Toward Making Distance Learning Accessible to Students and Instructors with Disabilities - step-by-step process of the University of Washington.

-- Research on Web Accessibility in Higher Education - a 2003 article by Terry Thompson, Sheryl Burgstahler, and Dan Comden in Information Technology and Disabilities, that explores the correlation between manual methods of evaluating website accessibility and evaluation by Bobby and evaluates the accessibility of key websites in selected post-secondary institutions.
+- Research on Web Accessibility in Higher Education - a 2003 article by Terrill Thompson, Sheryl Burgstahler, and Dan Comden in Information Technology and Disabilities Journal, that explores the correlation between manual methods of evaluating website accessibility and evaluation by Bobby and evaluates the accessibility of key websites in selected post-secondary institutions.